Student ID cards

 Get your student ID

-Before you can get your student ID card, you need to be fully enrolled and:
+Before you can get your student ID card, you need to:

-- have your Student Loan confirmed by StudyLink.
+- had your Student Loan confirmed by StudyLink.

 Collect your ID card